Inclusion the Path to Unity - Get Involved

 - Juliet M. Roulhac

-BAR SERVICE CAN BE STIMULATING AND REWARDING
+BAR SERVICE CAN BE MEANINGFUL AND REWARDING

 All Florida Bar members are invited to get involved in one or more of The Florida Bar’s sections, divisions, or committees.
 These various volunteer groups, along with the Board of Governors, do much of the work of The Florida Bar.